Best Gas Leaf Blowers in 2026: When Cordless Still Isn't Enough

 Where the 125B fits: Half-acre to one-acre properties.
 Mixed homeowner cleanup — leaves, grass clippings, sidewalks, driveways, patios.
 Anyone who wants gas-level performance without backpack-level commitment.

-Husqvarna 150BT Backpack — The Serious Tool ($699)
+Husqvarna 150BT Backpack — The Serious Tool (premium tier)

 Backpack blowers solve the weight problem of handhelds.
 Instead of carrying 10 lbs in your hand, you wear it on your back like a hiking pack.
 The harness distributes weight across your shoulders and hips, which means you can run a more powerful engine without wrecking your arm.